piotrmacha/union-api-plugin-template/README.md

 #### Updating Union API dependency

-CMake downloads the required files for Union API during configuration from set repositories, and it gets only the configured version.
-By default, the version is pinned to specific release, so we don't break someone's build by an Union API update.
+CMake downloads the required files for Union API during configuration stage from the defined repository, and it gets only the configured version.
+By default, the version is pinned to specific release, so we don't break someone's build by a Union API update.

 You can update the dependencies using the PowerShell module.
 First, get the list of available releases.